City-of-Turku/kada/code/modules/features/kada_configuration_feature/README.txt

 - current: For displaying flagged content in the main region for theme front pages
 - carousel: For displaying flagged content in the main slideshow in header region.
 - project: For displaying flagged content in the before_footer region
-- search_result: Used with Search API views which display results from Solr index

 == BLOCK CONTENT ==
 - Footer blocks: Contact information in different languages.
 WYSIWYG editing is disabled in custom code in kada_media_feature because SCALD seems to break CKEditor in block body.